 Dutasteride (also known as Avodart) is also a 5-alpha reductase inhibitor and is a cousin to finasteride.
 It can also be used to help fight male pattern hair loss.
 Dutasteride can be used “off-label” for the treatment of male pattern hair loss, although there may be more side effects as compared to finasteride.
 Read our latest blog post about dutasteride here.

 Platelet rich plasma, which is also known as PRP, can also be used to fight hair loss.
 Although some initial studies did not show benefit, there is more and more data supporting its efficacy for hair loss.
-Part of the problem with PRP studies is that the treatment regimens are not standardized so different investigators use different regimens and concentrations.
+Part of the problem with PRP studies is that treatment regimens are not standardized so different investigators use different regimens and concentrations.
 In addition, there are several different systems commonly in use for PRP, including Selphyl ®, Eclipse PRP ®, and Arthrex ACP (or Angel) ®.
 These systems are not identical as they appear to concentrate platelets to differing degrees.
 A very recent study published in October 2018 using the Eclipse system showed very good results and as a result of this study and others, Dr. Nakatsui decided to switch to this system for PRP treatments.
 To learn more about how Dr. Nakatsui uses platelet rich plasma for hair restoration, click here to read our primer on platelet rich plasma (PRP) essentials.